koodikulma-fi/mixin-types/README.md

 ### Rules of thumb
 - Generally speaking, you should prefer _not_ using constructor arguments in mixins.
     * When needed, keep them simple, and use fixed number of arguments (eg. not 1-3 args, but eg. 2).
-    * Note also that it's not possible to automate how constructor arguments map out (see case further below).
+    * Note also that it's not possible to automate typing for constructor arguments (see the code example below).
     * As it's always the _last mixin / extending class_ that defines the args - and as such, should do it explicitly.
 - At the conceptual level, the constructor args of the mix should be defined for each mix explicitly.
     * This can be done either directly to a mix (with `MergeMixins` or `AsClass`) or by extending the mix with a class and use its constructor.